-Announcement of grants
+11. Announcement of grants

 We will publish non-sensitive details of successful projects on GrantConnect.
-We are required to do this by the Commonwealth Grants Rules and Guidelines unless otherwise prohibited by law.
+We are required to do this by the Commonwealth Grants Rules and Principles (CGRPs).
+Section 5.4.
 We may also publish this information on business.gov.au.
 This information may include:

 - name of your organisation

 - title of the project

 - description of the project and its aims

 - amount of grant funding awarded

 - Australian Business Number

 - business location

-your organisation's industry sector.
+- your organisation's industry sector.